Solar Panels for Home Cost: The Financial Realities of Solar

 A 10-year service warranty, which includes fixing damage to panels.
 If a golfer slices a ball straight into your panels or a large piece of hail puts a dent in the solar array, the service warranty will help fix these issues.

-Many companies give their customers a discount for paying in cash for a system (Go Solar will give 10% price decrease for those who pay with cash), but we understand that this can sometimes be a big bullet to bite.
+Many companies give their customers a discount for paying in cash for a system (Go Solar will give 10 percent price decrease for those who pay with cash), but we understand that this can sometimes be a big bullet to bite.

 However, as is the case with anything, it’s always best to pay for something up-front and without interest.
 Otherwise, you’re paying for more than any system costs given its deteriorating value.